jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicodeStringIndexer~codepointAtIndexC(indexC)

-Returns the codepoint at codepoint index `indexC` as an integer.
+Returns the codepoint at codepoint index `indexC` as a whole number.

 `indexC` must be a positive or negative whole number.
 If `indexC` is negative, the codepoint index is counted from the end of the string.